grindsa/acme2certifier/docs/cert-mgr.md

 <!-- wiki-title Using cert manager to enroll certificate in Kubernetes environments -->
 # Using cert-manager to enroll certificate in Kubernetes environments

-I don not really have a full kubernets environment.
+I do not really have a full Kubernetes environment.
 Thus, I was using [https://microk8s.io/](https://microk8s.io/) for testing.

 ## Prerequisites